clorischen-mz/Customer-Churn-Analysis-for-TeleBoiler/README.md

 1. The churn rate is significantly higher among customers who are not in any group plans.
 2. Customers who have monthly contracts are ~40% more likely to churn than those who have yearly contracts.
 3. Gender differences don't seem to matter in customer churn.

-Recommendation: TeleBoiler should incentivize customers to enroll in any of the group plans and/or sign yearly contracts, which can potentially deter customers from churning.
+**Recommendation**: TeleBoiler should incentivize customers to enroll in any of the group plans and/or sign yearly contracts, which can potentially deter customers from churning.

 ![image](https://github.com/user-attachments/assets/810b266b-f12c-431d-8aa1-c3df19a2209e)